 Cases of non-disclosure, whilst not unheard of, are (fortunately) far from commonplace.
 The duty of full and frank disclosure during financial cases is taken seriously by the courts and orders will be made for information to be produced in order to ascertain the true position.
 Ultimately, a refusal to provide information sought and ordered by the court can result in a prison sentence.

 Applications to set aside must not be undertaken lightly.
 Even if the applicant succeeds in obtaining evidence of the non-disclosure (not an easy task), there is still the defence available to the dishonest spouse to show that had they disclosed the 'non-disclosed' information, it would not have led to a substantially different order.

 Furthermore, (and perhaps more significantly) once the order has been set aside, that is not the end of the matter.
 There is then the task of identifying what the correct settlement should be, and enforcing that order.

 That being said, the judgments are an illustration of the court's toughened stance on non-disclosers and Mr Sharland and Mr Gohil's treatment by the Supreme Court should stand as a severe warning to dishonest spouses.

 If a spouse is dishonest it can have serious consequences; if they deliberately withhold information during their financial proceedings, they run the real risk of their order being overturned further down the line.
 This will be a costly legal battle, with the dishonest spouse likely to find themselves on the wrong side of a sizeable costs order.

 Finality will only come where there has been honesty.

 If you require further information on anything covered in this briefing please contact Elizabeth Burch (firstname.lastname@example.org ; 020 3375 7174) or your usual contact at the firm on 020 3375 7000.
-Further information can also be found on the Family page on our website.

 This publication is a general summary of the law.
 It should not replace legal advice tailored to your specific circumstances.